nschepsen/steamgifts-joiner/README.md

 **S**teamGifts!**J**OINER helps you enter giveaways saving thousands of unnecessary clicks

-### WHAT'S NEW?! ###
+### WHAT'S IMPLEMENTED?! ###

-* Joining Giveaways without opening them
+* Joining giveaways without opening them (1 Click only)
 * Hiding&Showing of the entered GAs
 * Infinity Page Scrolling
 * Optimized UI (removed or/and reimplemented some UI elements)
 * Estimating win probability for each Giveaway
-* "Thank-You" function to thank the giveaway Creator
+* "Thank-You" function to leave a comment for a won GA (customizable)

 ## DEPENDENCIES ##

-An userscript manager depending on your preference, e.g. [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=de)
+A userscript manager depending on your preference, e.g. [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=de)

 ## USAGE ##